Spiking Neural Networks Need High Frequency Information: Methods

 \subsection{Spiking Neurons are Low-pass Filters}

 We begin with an intuitive time-frequency analysis using an input $x(t) = \frac{1}{3}(\sin(2\pi \cdot 100t) + \sin(2\pi \cdot 200t) + \sin(2\pi \cdot 300t))$ as shown in Figure \ref{fig:freq_analysis}.
-The results reveal three key observations: (1) In the time domain, the ReLU output ($r(t)$) perfectly follows $x(t) > 0$ while spiking neurons selectively respond to 100Hz (Figure~\ref{fig:freq_analysis} (a)); (2) Thus, although the spiking outputs themselves, i.e., |S(f)| in the figure, exhibit slower high-frequency decay, this effect arises purely from their discrete output waveform (Figure \ref{fig:freq_analysis} (a-b)); (3) When considering the whole process from input $\rightarrow$ activation $\rightarrow$ linear transform, ReLU expands the frequency bandwidth of $x(t)$~\cite{kechris2024dc}, whereas the spiking neuron exhibits strong high-frequency attenuation (Figure~\ref{fig:freq_analysis} (c)).
-To further analyze the frequency-selective properties of spiking neurons, we first examine their charging process.
+The results reveal three key observations: (1) In the time domain, the ReLU output ($r(t)$) perfectly follows $x(t) > 0$ while spiking neurons selectively respond to 100Hz (Figure~\ref{fig:freq_analysis} (a)); (2) However, the spiking outputs' spectral response |S(f)| still appears nearly all‑pass, which contradicts the low‑frequency behavior observed in the time domain.
+These spurious high‑frequency components actually arise from the impulse‑shaped spike waveform itself rather than from genuine (Figure \ref{fig:freq_analysis} (a-b)); (3) The waveform‑induced high‑frequency components cannot be propagated across layers, resulting in a network‑level low‑pass behavior.
+When considering the whole process from input $\rightarrow$ activation $\rightarrow$ linear transform, ReLU expands the frequency bandwidth of $x(t)$~\cite{kechris2024dc}, whereas the spiking neuron exhibits strong high-frequency attenuation (Figure~\ref{fig:freq_analysis} (c)).
+We first examine the charging process of spiking neurons to theoretically analyze their frequency-selective properties.
 Given Equ.~\eqref{eq:v} and Equ.~\eqref{eq:lif}, this can be formulated as:

 Applying the Z–transform with \(\mathcal{Z}\{V[n-1]\}=z^{-1}V(z)\) yields:

 which can be rearranged to formulate the transfer function from input current to membrane potential: